deponian/logalize/readme.md

           name: 5xx
 ```

-`formats` describe complete log formats.
+`formats` describe complete formats.
 A line must match a format completely to be colored.
 For example, the full regular expression for the "kuvaq" format above will look like this:\
 `^(\d{1,3}(\.\d{1,3}){3} )(- )("[^"]+" )(\d\d\d)$`

 Only lines below will match this format: